paulchen/rocketchat-archive/README.md

 To use it, copy `deploy.conf.dist` to `deploy.conf` and configure it accordingly.
 The script will perform the following steps:
 * Run `git pull`.
-* Build the frontend.
-* Build the backend.
 * Run `docker-compose build`.
 * Restart the systemd unit.